Daniel O'Daly: Biography

 Daniel O'Daly was born in Kerry, Ireland; on his mother's side he belonged to the Desmond branch of the Geraldines, of which branch his paternal ancestors, the Ó'Dálys, were the hereditary chroniclers or bards.
 He became a Dominican in Tralee, in County Kerry; took his vows in Lugo, studied at Burgos (both in Spain), where he assumed the name Dominic de Rosario, gained his doctorate of theology in Bordeaux and returned as priest to Tralee.

 College of Corpo Santo

-In 1627 he was sent to teach theology in the newly established College for Irish Dominicans at Louvain University in Flanders.
+In 1627 he was sent to teach theology, and serve as rector, in the newly established College for Irish Dominicans at Louvain University in Flanders.
 In 1629 he went to Madrid on business connected with this college and, seeing that king Philip IV of Spain favoured the project, he established, assisted by three of his Irish brethren, the Irish Dominican College in Lisbon (Portugal) of which he became the first rector.
 They were given the property which included the Chapel of Corpo Santo, dedicated to St. Elmo, patron of mariners.
 The friars at Corpo Santo ministered to Portuguese parishioners as well as to English speakers.
 The church and convent were destroyed in the 1755 Lisbon earthquake, but by 1770 were rebuilt in a different location.